Saturday, December 28, 2013

 A long time ago, in a computer store called CompUSA, I purchased a game called Zork.

 Back in the dark ages, before the internet, it was possible to find games on store shelves for years and years.
-Zork is an old one, published in 1977, I didn’t obtain a copy until some time in the nineties.
-I bet they handed me a free floppy disc, as per the disc of the month club policy.
+Zork is an old one, published in 1977.
+However, I didn’t obtain a copy until some time in the nineties.
+I bet they handed me a free floppy disk, as per the disk-of-the-month club policy.

-I bought Zork in response to seeing my friends copy of Hitchhiker’s Guide to the Galaxy game.
+I bought Zork in response to seeing my friend's copy of Hitchhiker’s Guide to the Galaxy game.
 We figured we could take turns playing each other’s games.
-The only flaw in an otherwise perfect plan was he had DOS and I had something named after a fruit.
-For some reason it never occurred to me to use Disk Copy and the free disc to give my friend a copy.
+The only flaw in an otherwise perfect plan was that he had DOS and I had something named after a fruit.
+For some reason, it never occurred to me to use Disk Copy and the free disk to give my friend a copy.